Seagate/cortx/doc/integrations/siddhi-celery.md

 This is how it's done:

+1. clone the repo

+2. install java 8 and higher and make sure JAVA_HOME is set in the environment variables

+3. download and install siddhi from https://github.com/siddhi-io/siddhi-sdk/releases/download/v5.1.2/siddhi-sdk-5.1.2.zip and copy it into the siddhi-celery/ directory

+4. run "sudo apt install python-env"

+5. run ". ./env"

-1. run the celery job queue and the siddhi rule engine:
+1. goto siddhi-celery/scripts and run the celery job queue and the siddhi rule engine:
 ![screensho1](/doc/images/siddhi1.png)

 2. copy a log file (file extension should be *.log) into the bucket named "logs":